 Cope explores fashion’s wider role in art and society, including that of a tool for social activism.
 In 2021, she worked with the Graduate Fashion Foundation and Shelter Charity to set up the first ‘Fashion for Social Change’ Award.

-IFFTI Fashion Film Winner 2006
+Other prizes IFFTI Fashion Film Winner 2006